devrev-high/Final_Code/README.md

 To maintain credibility and verifiability, we generate data for three different scenarios mentioned in the report:

-1. Evaluating Few-Shot prompting of CodeLLMs
+1. Evaluating Few-Shot prompting of CodeLLMs (referred to as P1) (check section 4.2.1 of report)
-2. Training and Evaluating CodeLLMs for the tool-memorisation methodology
+2. Training and Evaluating CodeLLMs for the tool-memorisation methodology (check section 4.2.2 of report)
-3. Training and Evaluating RTaC (our proposed final pipeline)
+3. Training and Evaluating RTaC (our proposed final pipeline) (check section 4.2.3 of report)

 We adapt the Self-instruct methodology to generate our datasets, which utilizes GPT-4 to generate queries and outputs, encompassing the tool list passed to it in the prompt.
 Further, we split the task of query and output generation between two distinct LLM agents, to tackle the vulnerability of LLMs to hallucinations.